jamielohoff/jamielohoff.github.io/_pages/about.md

 If I had to justify it though, I would probably give an answer similar to:<br>

 > Statistical physics is the study of large-scale systems composed of microscopic entities to understand their macroscopic, collective behavior.
-It is thus a good choice to study whether intelligence is an emergent property of ensembles of neurons.<br>
+It is thus a good choice to study whether intelligence is an emergent property of ensembles of neurons.
+<br><br>
 >Differential Geometry enables one to study optimization.
 In my view learning and optimization are very similar; sometimes event the same, e.g. supervised learning.
 Therefore it is a good framework to think about learning.
 Maybe.<br>